-- Part 1 of the form requires basic personal information about the NCO: their name, SSN, rank, contact information and the appropriate rates and codes identifying the NCO.
+- Part 1 of the form requires the NCO's basic personal information: their name, SSN, rank, contact information and the appropriate identifying rates and codes.

-- Part 2, Box A requires the evaluating officer to provide their own personal information needed for completing the form.
-Boxes B and С require the same information from any senior raters or reviewers who are also participating in submitting the evaluation report.
-All the reviewers and raters have to sign off the final evaluation report before sending it out.
+- Part 2, Box A requires the evaluating officer to provide their personal information needed for completing the form.
+Boxes B and С require the same information from any senior raters or reviewers who are also participating in the rating process.
+All reviewers and raters have to sign off the final evaluation report before sending it further.

-- Part 4 asks whether the NCO lives and serves in compliance with the Army’s core values and beliefs.
+- Part 4 is for evaluating the NCO's service according to the Army’s core values and beliefs.
 The task of the evaluating officer is to decide whether the NCO meets all of the Army’s core values and to provide any additional comments about the evaluation.

-- After providing an evaluation of the specific areas mentioned above, the evaluating officer and senior raters are asked to provide an overall evaluation of the NCO’s yearly performance in Part 5.
+After providing an evaluation of the specific areas mentioned above, the evaluating officer and senior raters are asked to provide an overall assessment of the NCO’s yearly performance in Part 5.